 A Moment of Clarity

 I believe that the Holy Spirit entered me at that moment.
 Now when I have questions, I understand at a level I didn't before.
-I truly believe it has nothing to do with the amount of studying, analyzing or anything else that I did prior.
-It has to do with the fact that I surrendered my life to God at that moment and he filled me with his spirit.
+I genuinely believe it has nothing to do with the amount of studying, analyzing, or anything else that I did prior.
+It has to do with the fact that I surrendered my life to God at that moment, and he filled me with his spirit.
 Do I still have questions?
 Of course?
 Do I have doubts?
 Yes, but they are different?
 Was I changed?
-Eternally.
+Eternally

 **Note, I listed, "listen," first.

 And there came a fear on all: and they glorified God, saying, That a great prophet is risen up among us; and, That God hath visited his people.— Luke 7:16

 The Perfect Will of God